Barnestormer’s bold action saves nearly $150k in training costs, provides excellent joint training opportunity

-Nearly 50 Air National Guard and Air Force Reserve members from the 104th Fighter Wing, 158th Fighter Wing and 439th Air Mobility Wing worked together to complete a joint hands-on Crash, Damaged or Disabled Aircraft Recovery training at Barnes Air National Guard Base, Massachusetts, April 3, 2022.
+Nearly 50 Air National Guard and Air Force Reserve members from the 104th Fighter Wing, 158th Fighter Wing and 439th Air Mobility Wing worked alongside one another to complete a joint, hands-on Crash, Damaged or Disabled Aircraft Recovery training at Barnes Air National Guard Base, Massachusetts, April 3, 2022.

+The CDDAR program is designed to safely and effectively recover damaged or disabled military or civilian aircraft after a mishap or crash so that it may be repaired or salvaged for usable parts.
+The team at Barnes used inflatable dunnage bags and wire tie-downs to slowly and safely lift the aircraft off the ground during the simulated recovery.

+Although dunnage bags brought in from the 103rd Airlift Wing, Bradley ANGB, Connecticut, were responsible for getting the aircraft at Barnes off the ground, Barnestormer Master Sgt.
+Michael Land, 104FW Maintenance Squadron repair and reclamation section supervisor did the bulk of the heavy lifting to get this training off the ground.

 |Date Taken: